How much does a podcast clipping service cost?

 • Source quality: clean audio and video is faster to work with than rough footage

-A clip is only worth what it returns in views and attention.
-A bargain-bin trim with a weak hook and no captions gets scrolled past, so the real cost is the reach you never got.
-A well-cut clip with a strong opening and clean captions can reach thousands, which makes a higher price per clip the cheaper option in practice.
+A clip is worth what it returns in views and attention.
+A bargain trim with a weak hook and auto-captions gets scrolled past, so the real cost is the reach you never got.
+A well-cut clip with a strong first second and clean captions can reach thousands.
+For a sense of the ceiling, our best single clip reached 2.2 million views, and one client generated 50+ leads from top-of-funnel clips.
+A higher price per clip that gets watched is the cheaper option in practice.

 FAQ